 Positives and negatives of a shed tiny house

-If you’re considering building a shed house to live in, you’ll want to know the positives and negatives of this type of dwelling.
+If you’re considering building a shed house to live in, you’ll want to know the positives and negatives of turning a shed into a house.

-So, you want to buy a shed shell to turn into a liveable tiny house?
+So, you want to buy a shed to turn into a house?
 There are so many options on the market.
-From modern studios to barns, it’s easy to find a prefab shed of your dreams.
+From modern studios to barns, it’s easy to find a prefab shed tiny house of your dreams.

 Some prefabricated sheds are on the higher end and made from higher-quality materials.
 Others, like the sheds you see on the side of the highway, sell for only a few thousand dollars with a lower-quality build.

 Studio-Shed manufactures a variety of modern and usable structures meant for a backyard.
 These beautiful tiny house sheds can be installed in a matter of days and are built with high-quality, sustainable materials.